 Sales teams that use scripts to structure their cold calls enjoy the following benefits:

-A cold calling script is essential to the success of your outreach campaign.
-To craft a strong one, sales managers need to be familiar with the typical cold call structure.
+To craft a strong cold calling scripts, sales managers need to be familiar with the typical cold call structure.
 This allows them to tailor each script to the products, services, and target market for high-yield results.

 Opening statements